georgeoneill/digitAtlas/README.md

 # digitAtlas

-_VERSION 0.1: This is currently subject to peer review, and not necessarily a refleciton of the final version._
+_VERSION 0.2: Atlas has been peer-reviewed and preview of maps are available.
+Full preprocessed assets coming soon.

 <p align="center">
 <img src='images/example.jpg'>